ISSUIUC/ISS-PCB/CONTRIBUTING.md

 The convention for naming `.kicad_sym`, `.kicad_mod`, `.3dshapes` is very simple:

-“The general name for what it is” + “_” + “company who made it”
+“The general name for what it is (ex: MCU, Amplifier, Clock... etc) ” + “_” + “company who made it”

 ![alt text](images/ISS-PCB-Contributing-Convention-Sym-Folder.png)

-Inside of symbol library symbol should be named by: “what it specifically is”
+Inside of symbol library symbol should be named by: “what it specifically is (ex: part number)”

 ![alt text](images/ISS-PCB-Contributing-Convention-Inside-Sym-Folder.png)